moverboom/php-design-patterns/src/Behavioral/Memento/DISCUSSION.md

 it can request the state stored in the memento.
 Depending on how the mementos are used, they can store incremental state changes (+50 dollars) or the actual state at the time they were created (1000 dollars).
-In my implementation I chose to let the care takes be a wrapper around Editor.
+In my implementation I chose to let the care taker be a wrapper around Editor.
 This keeps al mementos in one place.